arrow

 • Insurance must be valid for duration of stay in the Schengen states.

-Currently, Twenty Seven countries are covered under the Schengen Visa.
+Currently, Twenty nine countries are covered under the Schengen Visa.

 The plans satisfying Schengen visa requirements are: